iv461/icey/icey_examples/README.md

 We demonstrate how to:

-- Write simple publisher/subscribers with promises, chaining then
+- Write simple publisher/subscribers, demonstrating Streams
 - Using C++20 coroutines to achieve synchronous-looking, async/await-style code
 - Automatic synchronization between multiple topics
 - Subscribing single transforms and looking them transforms by synchronizing with other topics